philippkemmeter/nepp/README.md

 > privates either, so it's worth remembering privates are not as flexible as
 > they may initially appear.

-Because "Monkey patching in javascript is called writing code." ([Paul Hummer on Twitter 2011][paulhummer]), private properties should be avoided.
-ECMAScript is about high flexibility.
+As "Monkey patching in javascript is called writing code." ([Paul Hummer on Twitter 2011][paulhummer]), private properties should be avoided.
+ECMAScript is about high flexibility after all.

-### Protected properties
+### Protected Properties

 As discussed before public members have important advantages against private ones concerning unit testability, monkey patching and flexibility in general.
-Marking public members with an underscore prefix as protected is a simple and very common way.
-Developers seeing this sign will avoid accessing those properties directly, because as good developers they know that there is a reason why they got marked this way.
-And because they know that internal properties may be removed any time in later versions of the library…
+Marking public members as protected with an underscore prefix is a simple and very common way.
+Developers who see this sign will avoid accessing those properties directly, because a good developer knows the reason why they got marked this way and that internal properties may be removed any time in later versions of the library…

 #### Disadvantages